 4. Listening to the trees: Exploring our beautiful trees with an environmentalist

 5. Celebrate Earth Day: Recycling fun with a scientist

 6. Learning about Maine wildlife animals: Exploring animals with a zoologist

 Ask your child which center they went to and what they did.
 Everyone had lots of fun and we definitely made Kaler more BEAUTIFUL!
 Check out all our fun!

-,The 100th day of school is one of my top favorite days of school!
+The 100th day of school is one of my top favorite days.
 We read many stories regarding the 100th day.
 We also wrote what we would be like at 100.
-I made pictures of everyone to look 100 as well.
 In Math, we did LOTS of 100 counting activities.
-We rotated through five centers
+We rotated through four centers:

 1. 100 cup stack challenge

 2. Race to 100-we rolled a dice and counted on until we got to 100 or our partner finished first.